NRR385/NRR385/README.md

 ## 👋 Who I Am

-I'm a developer from **Hyderabad, India**, building at the intersection of **software engineering, AI/ML, cloud, and real-world problems**.
+I'm a **student developer from Hyderabad, India**, focused on building practical software at the intersection of **software engineering, AI/ML, cloud, and real-world problems**.

 I enjoy turning ideas into working products, learning by building, and contributing to open source.
 My work spans **AI-powered applications, full-stack systems, serverless cloud platforms, and machine-learning experiments**.

+I'm continuously improving my engineering skills by **building projects, exploring new technologies, and collaborating through open source**.

 > **Build things.
 Understand how they work.
 Make them better.**